Creative

 Use Cases

-- •Giving a protagonist a flaw that directly causes the inciting incident
+- •Designing a protagonist whose emotional flaw directly triggers the inciting incident

-- •Building a villain whose flaw mirrors the hero's in a darker form
+- •Building a villain whose moral flaw mirrors the hero's in a darker, more extreme form

 Tips